Aidan-McNay/courseflow/README.md

 A framework for managing and connecting (Cornell) courses in Canvas

+## Documentation

+Documentation for the framework, including prerequisites, usage, and a reference for steps/flows, can be found [here](https://aidan-mcnay.github.io/cornell-canvas/)

 ## Prerequisites

 Scripts in this directory assume that the following environment variables